Bayle Surname

 Where Does The Last Name Bayle Come From? nationality or country of origin

-The last name Bayle (Hindi: बायलेट, Marathi: याळे, Russian: Байле) has its highest incidence in France.
-It may also be found as a variant: Baylé.
-Click here for further potential spellings of this last name.
+Bayle (Hindi: बायलेट, Marathi: याळे, Russian: Байле) occurs in France more than any other country or territory.
+It can also occur in the variant forms: Baylé.
+Click here for other potential spellings of this surname.

 How Common Is The Last Name Bayle? popularity and diffusion

-The surname is the 35,198th most common family name on a global scale, borne by approximately 1 in 485,254 people.
-This surname is predominantly found in Europe, where 69 percent of Bayle live; 66 percent live in Western Europe and 66 percent live in Gallo-Europe.
-It is also the 129,324th most frequently occurring first name worldwide.
+This last name is the 35,198th most frequently used last name on a global scale, held by around 1 in 485,254 people.
+The last name is mostly found in Europe, where 69 percent of Bayle reside; 66 percent reside in Western Europe and 66 percent reside in Gallo-Europe.
+Bayle is also the 129,324th most widely held given name globally.
 It is borne by 3,106 people.

-The last name Bayle is most widespread in France, where it is carried by 9,816 people, or 1 in 6,767.
-In France it is mostly concentrated in: Auvergne-Rhône-Alpes, where 27 percent are found, Nouvelle-Aquitaine, where 21 percent are found and Occitanie, where 19 percent are found.
-Not including France it occurs in 59 countries.
-It is also found in The Philippines, where 19 percent are found and The United States, where 5 percent are found.
+It is most widespread in France, where it is borne by 9,816 people, or 1 in 6,767.
+In France it is mostly found in: Auvergne-Rhône-Alpes, where 27 percent reside, Nouvelle-Aquitaine, where 21 percent reside and Occitanie, where 19 percent reside.
+Without taking into account France Bayle occurs in 59 countries.
+It also occurs in The Philippines, where 19 percent reside and The United States, where 5 percent reside.

 Bayle Family Population Trend historical fluctuation

-The incidence of Bayle has changed over time.
-In The United States the number of people who held the Bayle surname expanded 296 percent between 1880 and 2014; in England it expanded 262 percent between 1881 and 2014 and in Ireland it expanded 133 percent between 1901 and 2014.
+The frequency of Bayle has changed over time.
+In The United States the number of people carrying the Bayle surname expanded 296 percent between 1880 and 2014; in England it expanded 262 percent between 1881 and 2014 and in Ireland it expanded 133 percent between 1901 and 2014.

 Bayle Last Name Statistics demography

-The religious adherence of those bearing the Bayle surname is principally Catholic (62%) in Ireland.
+The religious adherence of those carrying the last name is predominantly Catholic (62%) in Ireland.

-In The United States those holding the Bayle surname are 12.79% more likely to be registered with the Republican Party than The US average, with 59.56% being registered to vote for the political party.
+In The United States those holding the Bayle last name are 12.79% more likely to be registered with the Republican Party than The US average, with 59.56% being registered to vote for the party.

 The amount Bayle earn in different countries varies somewhat.
 In United States they earn 4.61% more than the national average, earning $45,137 USD per year and in Canada they earn 0.44% less than the national average, earning $49,463 CAD per year.